 May considerably accelerate healing when measured against results of traditional therapies.

 Return of function more complete with shorter recovery time.

 Minimal side effects, as PRP stimulates and directs the body’s own natural healing functions.

 Therapy can be safely repeated, but one treatment may be all that is needed.

 Injections can be placed directly into the injury, even tendons and ligaments, without weakening them.

-Platelet rich plasma injections in Los Angeles can heal and strengthen tendons and ligaments, thickening them so they are less accident prone.
+Platelet rich plasma injections can heal and strengthen tendons and ligaments, thickening them so they are less accident prone.
 Both tendons and ligaments are known to develop weaker areas where blood flow is diminished due to stressful activity and shock.
 PRP therapy can ward off repeated injury in these areas.

 What kinds of injuries can PRP therapy be applied to?

 Because PRP injections can be performed in muscles, tendons and ligaments over the entire body, it has a wide range of uses.
 Some of the more common ones are:.